divakaivan/lolesports-voice-analytics/README.md

+## **Project Spec**

+Include:

+Schemas
+Screenshots (ETL runs, quality checks, dashboards)
+DAG and data model diagrams
+Metrics and data quality checks

+## **Write Up**

+Document the project in a clear and concise way:

+Purpose of the project and expected outputs
+Dataset and technology choices, with justifications Steps followed and challenges faced
+Possible future enhancements

+## Criteria 3: Data Quality Checks

+Include at least 2 data quality checks for each data source.

 ## **Problem Statement**

 In League of Legends esports (LoLEsports), team communication remains private, with practice sessions and in-game voice comms restricted to teams and Riot Games (the game's developer).
 As a result, teams primarily rely on structured data—such as in-game statistics—to analyze performance, leaving a critical gap in understanding real-time communication and decision-making.